-• Dealing swiftly with incidents of discrimination and challenging bias and stereotyping;

-- Being aware of their own unconscious bias and not discriminating against groups or individuals with protected characteristics; - Promoting equality of opportunity and positive action for groups with protected characteristics; - Keeping up to date with relevant legislation and policy and seeking out relevant training and CPD on EDI; - Ensuring that there are good relations between students with different protected characteristics.
+- Dealing swiftly with incidents of discrimination and challenging bias and stereotyping, recording them on CPOMS in line with safeguarding procedures. - Being aware of their own unconscious bias and not discriminating against groups or individuals with protected characteristics. - Promoting equality of opportunity and positive action for groups with protected characteristics. - Keeping up to date with relevant legislation and policy and seeking out relevant training and CPD on EDI. - Ensuring that there are good relations between students with different protected characteristics.